-Thomas Barker, born in Carlton in November 1798, was a talented all-rounder.
+Thomas Barker, born in Carlton on 15 November 1798, was a talented all-rounder.

-His bowling was extremely fast.
+His bowling - he bowled both round-arm and under-arm - was extremely fast.
 ‘So violent was it, that he sometimes ran up to the crease and propelled his instrument of attack as though his head would follow the ball’ commented Denison.

 Famous among fellow cricketers for his joviality, good fellowship and also his ‘whisper’.
 The best known story occurred when Barker arrived at Lord’s and Dark, the owner at the time, stood in the ground expecting him.